mischegoss/sample-lp-webpack/02-Lesson-Plan/Sample-Lesson-Webpack.md

 * Open `01-Ins_Modularization-Example/index.html` in your IDE and explain the following:

   * 🔑 One way to handle multiple JavaScript files is to link the individual files to our HTML.
-This works but it is difficult to maintain as our projects grow in scope and the number of files increase.
+This works but it is difficult to maintain as our projects grow in scope and the number of files increases.

     ```html
     <script src="assets/js/box-one.js"></script>